Tag Archives: Barrie Tomlinson

 It’s sad to read how some of his contemporaries accused Barrie of only wanting to further himself by involving big stars, but as he explains it was all for the comics.
 It worked a treat too!
 Comics like Tiger and Roy of the Rovers enjoyed long lives and huge circulation figures and the exposure these guest stars brought certainly wasn’t to be sniffed at.
 But the book isn’t all about the glitz and the glamour (although a story about a naked radio interview has to be read to be believed), there’s plenty of insider comics information.

-For particular interest to me were Barrie’s personal thoughts about Ring Raiders‘ short lifespan, taking the helm of the Turtles juggernaut in the UK and some wonderful insider knowledge on the creation of Wildcat.
+Of particular interest to me were Barrie’s personal thoughts about Ring Raiders‘ short lifespan, taking the helm of the Turtles juggernaut in the UK and some wonderful insider knowledge on the creation of Wildcat.
 This takes the form of some Ian Kennedy sketches and the original synopsis for the script of the preview comic.
 What really surprised me was how much the creation of the sports comics interested me and I found it particularly fascinating to learn about Storm Force.

-I’d seen adverts for its Battle comic debut in the pages of other Fleetway publications such as the piggy pink one this blog was named after.
+I’d seen adverts for the strip’s Battle comic debut in the pages of other Fleetway publications such as the piggy pink one this blog was named after.
 I knew it was a big deal to the publishers at the time but didn’t know why until reading this book.
 The contract to create Action Force comics had come to an end, with Hasbro taking over the toy line to relaunch it as the British version of G.I.
-Joe, the comics licence moving to Marvel.
+Joe, the comics licence also moving to Marvel.
 In response, Storm Force was created to fill that void.
 In Comic Book Hero we see some lovely design sketches and get plenty of insights into how it came about.
-I also agree with Barrie when he states the characters would’ve made good toys themselves.
+I also agree with Barrie when he states the characters would’ve made for good toys themselves.

-This book covers a lot of comics from the 70s and early 80s, before the likes of OiNK came along, but even if you are of the same vintage as me I can promise you’ll find this an interesting and hugely entertaining read.
+This book covers a lot of comics from the 70s and early 80s, before the likes of OiNK came along, but even if you’re of the same vintage as me I can promise you’ll find this an interesting and hugely entertaining read.
 I didn’t discover the joy of reading comics for myself until #14 of OiNK towards the end of 1986 so I want to categorically state that if you collected any comics from IPC or Fleetway in your youth you’ll love this.
 For one, I can almost guarantee you Barrie had a hand in what you read and even if you didn’t collect many of his titles you’ll love the insights into one of the biggest UK comics publishers, including the creation of the new Eagle and Scream!

 It doesn’t stop there.
 Comic Book Hero covers the formation of Creative Editorial Services when Barrie and his team worked freelance at home creating comics for Fleetway.
 To know favourites of mine such as Ring Raiders were created in the comfort of his own home makes me insanely jealous of Barrie’s job at that time!
 Also in here are the later publications Barrie created when he moved on from weekly and fortnightly comics, right up to the final episode of Scorer in the Daily Mirror in 2011 after it ran for an incredible 22 years.
 That in itself is a huge achievement.
 Indeed, the last section of the book is simply called ‘What A Life!’ and I couldn’t agree more.